Jagmohan-Dixit/login-system/README.md

 # login-system

 # About Project
 This project was bootstrapped with Create React App.
-The project is targeted to revamp the old Official website of IIIT Trichy.
-The new website will have advanced styling and interactive interface.
+This is a Login System Project with authentication.

 # Installation and setup the project guidelines
 # Clone